-- 7(1) Payment, rebate, consideration, allowance, gift or thing of value being offered or provided, directly or indirectly, to an insured or person applying for insurance, - (i) as an incentive or inducement for a person to take an action or make a decision relating to an insurance product which would not, considering the options generally available in the marketplace, be recommended as a suitable action or decision by a reasonable person licensed to sell such an insurance product, - (ii) which is otherwise prohibited by law, - (iii) in a manner which a reasonable person licensed to sell such a product would not consider to be clearly and transparently communicated to intended recipients or applied consistently, - (iv) in a manner which involves unfair discrimination or contributes to an anticompetitive practice, including but not limited to, tied selling or predatory pricing, - (v) as an incentive or inducement to purchase, renew or retain an insurance product, which provides coverages within the classes of life or accident and sickness insurance, or - (vi) if related to automobile insurance, which is based, in whole or in part, on, or is calculated by reference to, prohibited factors. - 7(2) For greater clarity, s.
-7(1)(i) to 7(1)(v) of this Rule also apply to any payment, rebate, consideration, allowance, gift or thing of value being offered or provided, directly or indirectly, as an incentive or inducement to purchase, renew or retain automobile insurance. - 7(3) An agreement being made or offered to be made, directly or indirectly, for a premium to be paid that is different from the premium set out in the contract of insurance. - 7(4) For the purposes of this section, clear and transparent communication includes but is not limited to providing an explanation of how the amount or value of any payment, rebate, consideration, allowance, gift or thing of value is calculated. - 7(5) For the purposes of this section, a gift or thing of value will not be considered an incentive or inducement if that gift or thing of value is a good or service reasonably related to reducing the risk insured by the contract of insurance to which it is related.
+- 7(1) Payment, rebate, consideration, allowance, gift or thing of value being offered or provided, directly or indirectly, to an insured or person applying for insurance, - (i) as an incentive or inducement for a person to take an action or make a decision that would encourage that personrelating to buy aan insurance product which would not, considering the options generally available in the marketplace, be recommended as a suitable insurance productaction or decision by a reasonable person licensed to sell such an insurance product, - (ii) which is otherwise prohibited under the Act, Regulations or Rulesby law, - (iii) in a manner which a reasonable person licensed to sell such a product would not consider to be clearly and transparently communicated to intended recipients or applied consistently,

+- (iv) in a manner which involves unfair discrimination or contributes to an anticompetitive practice, including, but not limited to, tied selling or predatory pricing,-or - (v) as an incentive or inducement to purchase, renew or retain an insurance product, which provides coverages within the classes of life or accident and sickness insurance, or - (v)(vi) if related to automobile insurance, which is, based, in whole or in part, on, or is calculated by reference to, prohibited factors. - 7(2) For greater clarity, s.
+7(1)(i) to 7(1)(v) of this Rule apply to any payment, rebate, consideration, allowance, gift or thing of value being offered or provided, directly or indirectly, as an incentive or inducement to purchase, renew or retain automobile insurance. - 7(2)7(3) An agreement being made or offered to be made, directly or indirectly, for a premium to be paid that is different from the premium set out in the contract of insurance. - 7(3)7(4) For the purposepurposes of this section, clear and transparent communication includes but is not limited to providing an explanation of how the amount or value of any payment, rebate, consideration, allowance, gift or thing of value is calculated. - 7(4)7(5) For the purpose purposes of this section, a gift or thing of value will not be considered an incentive or inducement if thethat gift or thing of value is a good or service reasonably related to reducing the risk insured by the contract of insurance to which it is related.